Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: -completeness on Unit Square and Unit Disk Intersection Graphs

-The other case when all $a_{yj}$ are left uncolored in $x_j$ ensures all its connecting paths to the clause gadgets ending at $m_\ell^i$ will be uncolored and have a uniquely colored neighbor in $N(m_\ell^i)\setminus \{c_\ell\}$.
+We now argue that the graph $G(\phi)$ is a unit disk intersection graph and can be constructed in polynomial time.
+The arguments are similar to those in \cite{Sandor2017}.
+We start with a planar embedding of the clause-variable incidence graph of $\phi$.
+We transform all the curved edges in the embedding into straight line segments with vertices placed on an $O(n+k)\times O(n+k)$ grid.
+Fraysseix, Pach and Pollack~\cite{fray} showed that such a straight line segment embedding can be obtained in polynomial time.
+We spread out the vertices in this embedding to ensure that the clause and variable gadgets can be accommodated with adequate distance between them.
+The clause vertex in the embedding is replaced by the clause gadget and the variable vertex is replaced with variable gadget.

-Since $\phi$ is positive planar 1-in-3-satisfiable, each clause $t_\ell$ has exactly one variable set to true which ensures exactly one colored neighbor of $c_\ell$ and that neighbor leads the path to the variable gadget which is set to true.
-We have a \cfonp{} coloring using one color according to the above rules.
+The edges between variables and clauses are replaced by paths whose lengths are multiples of 4.
+We perform some local shifting (we move the vertices of the path by a small distance, retaining the adjacencies) to ensure that the path lengths are multiples of 4.
+When connecting a clause gadget to a variable gadget $x_j$, we choose an $a_{y,j}$ that is not already connected to any clause gadget.
+Note that we may have to bend some paths while trying to make the connections, and ensure that the connecting paths between clause gadgets and variable gadgets do not intersect.

-Given that $\phi$ is a \textsc{Positive Planar 1-in-3-SAT}, we now argue that the graph $G(\phi)$ is a unit disk intersection graph and can be constructed in polynomial time.
-Though the arguments are similar to the arguments in \cite{Sandor2017}, for the sake of completeness, we explicitly provide them here.
-We first transform all the curved edges in the embedding of $\phi$'s clause-variable incidence graph into straight line segments with vertices placed on an $O(n+k)\times O(n+k)$ grid.
-Fraysseix, Pach, and Pollack~\cite{fray} showed that such a straight line segment embedding of $\phi$ can be obtained in polynomial time.
-This embedding is enlarged to make sure that, when the vertices of the embedding are replaced by their respective gadgets, the gadgets are sufficiently far apart.
-The clause vertex in the embedding is replaced by the clause vertex in the gadget while the variable vertex is replaced with the center of the variable gadget marked by a cross ($\times$) in Figure \ref{fig:unitdisk_gadjets}.
+Below, we show that $G(\phi)$ is \cfonp{} colorable using one color if and only if $\phi$ is 1-in-3-satisfiable.

-The edges between variables and clauses are replaced by paths of length divisible by 4.
-We can perform some local shifting modifications to ensure that the path length is divisible by 4.
-In case of multiple options for $a_{yj}$ when connecting a clause gadget to a variable gadget $x_j$, we choose the one which is closest, while ensuring that each vertex $a_{yj}$ of each variable gadget is connected to at most one clause gadget.
-Note that we may have to bend the some paths while trying to make the connections, while ensuring that the connecting paths between clause gadgets and variable gadgets do not intersect.
+\begin{Observation} In any CFON$^*$ coloring of $G(\phi)$ using one color, each clause vertex $c_\ell$, where $1\leq \ell \leq k$, remains uncolored.
+Further, the uniquely colored neighbor of $c_\ell$ is not from the tree adjacent to it. \end{Observation} \begin{proof} Consider the tree of 5 vertices adjacent to $c_{\ell}$.
+In any CFON$^*$ coloring, the shaded vertices of the tree (See Figure \ref{fig:unitdisk_gadjets}) are forced to be assigned the non-zero color because of its pendant neighbors.
+This forces the remaining three vertices of the tree and $c_{\ell}$ to remain uncolored.
+Since the neighbor of $c_{\ell}$ in the tree is uncolored, its uniquely colored neighbor does not belong to the tree.

 \end{proof}